Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/GeometryAsset/documentation.md

 * _asset uri_

   * The asset URI (as a string value) that defines what uploaded geometry asset to output.
-See the “Asset URI” section in the Appendix for more information.
+See <a href="/concepts/GeneralConcepts/assets.md" target="_blank">Assets</a> for more information.

 * _use OBJ groups_